Students can design our future

 How it works

-From January 14 – February 17, students from all academic disciplines were invited to apply to join professionals from different industries at the WWF Toronto office on Saturday March 14 to create and share their ideas on how to build a sustainable future.
+From January 14 – February 17, students from all academic disciplines were invited to apply to join professionals from different industries at the WWF Toronto office on Saturday March 14 (postponed until further notice) to create and share their ideas on how to build a sustainable future.

 Drawing inspiration from the everyday and each student’s unique academic background, participants will have the opportunity to: